 Your child may feel left out of the class flow if their teachers aren’t communicating with them regularly.
 Asynchronous may be the better option, especially if the class size is much bigger than what your child may be used to.
 They can dictate their own pace and learn within a structured framework.

-Main Benefits that Asynchronous Learning Offers
+Benefits that Asynchronous Learning Offers

 1. Bolsters self-learning ability

-It isn’t easy to passively acquire knowledge when learning asynchronously as students are involved directly with processing information.
+It isn’t easy to passively acquire knowledge when learning asynchronously, as students are involved directly with processing information.
 Your kids learn how to manage their time, focus on objectives, and achieve milestones through their techniques.

 2. Promotes collaborative learning